Youth Support Worker

 • Ability and desire to work in a team environment.

 • Valid driver’s license and insured automobile.
-Ability and willingness to drive in inclement weather and in rural locations in the northern Berkshire region, as well as attend trainings and mandatory meetingsas required by funders
+Ability and willingness to drive in inclement weather and in rural locations in the northern Berkshire region, as well as attend trainings and mandatory meetings as required by funders.
+(Negotiable)

-• This is an active rote, including but not limited to the following activities: lifting and carrying objects and materials; rearranging furniture as needed for events and programming on site and in the community at a variety of locations.
+• This is an active role, including but not limited to the following activities: lifting and carrying objects and materials; rearranging furniture as needed for events, and programming on-site and in the community at a variety of locations.

 The Family Resource Center (FRC) Clinician will provide Comprehensive Mental Health Assessments, including the Family Strengths and Needs Assessment (FSNA) assessment; short term treatment; and Care Planning to Youth and Families of the FRC.